EMorf/greenbot/install-docs/README.md

 The example configuration sets your website up over HTTPS, for which you need a certificate (`ssl_certificate` and `ssl_certificate_key`).
 There are many possible ways to get a certificate, which is why we can't offer a definitive guide that will work for everybody's setup.
 However, if you need help for this step, you can [find a guide here](./certbot-with-cloudflare/README.md) if you have set up your domain with **CloudFlare DNS**.

+A quick and easy solution is to generate a  self-signed certificate with the command `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout selfsigned.key -out selfsigned.crt`.
+This is recommended if you don't plan on hosting the bot on a website, and just want to experiment on your own.

 Once you're done with your changes, test that the configuration has no errors:

 ```bash